St. Louis Zoo, Chicago zoo swap male gorillas to help save endangered species

 People are also reading…

-The experts thought Jontu could lead a family group elsewhere, so he’ll be joining a group of females in Chicago.
+The experts thought Jontu could lead a family group elsewhere, so he’ll be joining a group of female gorillas in Chicago.
 He’ll be living with the zoo’s all-female gorilla family: Binti, 34; Koola, 27; Kamba,18; Nora, 9; and Ali, 4.

 Zachary had been unable to mate with them.
 He is the grandnephew of Bakari in St. Louis, and keepers hope he will learn from his elder silverbacks here to become a leader.